webrtc-for-the-curious/webrtc-for-the-curious/content/docs/12-glossary.md

 ---
-title: Glossaries
+title: Glossary
 type: docs
-weight: 12
+weight: 13
 ---

-# Glossaries
+# Glossary

 * ACK: Acknowledgment
+* AV1:  A video codec developed by Alliance for Open Media
+* AVP: Audio and Vide profile
 * B-Frame: Bi-directional Predicted Frame.
 A partial picture, is a modification of previous and future pictures.
 * DCEP: Data Channel Establishment Protocol
 * DeMux: Demultiplexer